 If you decide you need to dethatch, remove it by running a thatch rake over the surface to pull it up.
 Check out Why Dethatching and Aeration Matter for more information.

 Step 3: Broadcast Soil Mix

 You can now begin making applications of topsoil mix to your lawn by broadcast spreading it over your lawn with a shovel.
 When you top dress a lawn, you will spread a mix of soil or soil compost and fine sand.

 You should first start by mixing the topsoil and sand so that it is fully blended.
 Good quality topsoil contains a rich mixture of nutrients that are necessary for your lawn’s health.
 The sand will help to maintain a leveled yard over time as it doesn’t compact easily whereas the soil and compost contain helpful nutrients that helps your lawn thrive.

 The applied organic material will eventually work its way into your soil profile and amend/improve the quality of your soil.
 Learn more here.

 Step 4: Evenly Spread Topsoil Mix

 Rake the mix out on your soil for an even spread.
-Apply up to half an inch of leveling mix on top of the low areas you want to level out.
-If you see that you need more topdressing, repeat this process when your grass begins growing over the topdressing or when the topdressing mix is no longer visible.
+Apply up to 0.5 inches of leveling mix on top of the low areas you want to level out.
+If you see that you need more top dressing, repeat this process when your grass begins growing over the top dressing or when the top dressing mix is no longer visible.
 Be sure to never completely cover your grass blades with soil because it needs sunlight to grow.

 Step 5: Water Your Grass and Topsoil